jntakpe/dxp-training/slides/java/prac-java.md

 * Create a business service called *PersonService* to handle *Person* instances
 * Create a field in *PersonService* holding the list of persons (create few people)
 * Create a method that displays all firstNames concatenated with lastNames
-* Create a method that find the older person
+* Create a method that find the oldest person
 * Create a method that add a person to the list of persons and throw an error if the person already exist.